-Getting an unsecured business loan is nearly impossible these days unless you are tremendously wealthy, a multi-national organization or don’t really need the money.
+Getting an unsecured business loan is nearly impossible these days unless you are tremendously wealthy, a multi-national organization, or don’t really need the money.
 The one exception would be a government bailout.
-Thus, collateral does matters.
+Thus, collateral does matter.

-However, banks and other lenders do not really want your collateral – they are not in the collateral business – they are in the money business.
-It is too costly for them to take ownership of such collateral should your business default on payments.
-Traditional lenders even have to fund allowance for loan loss accounts when the loan is funded and write down the assets value on their books (not market value) when a loan comes past due – all to reduce their losses against faulty borrowers.
+However, banks and other lenders don’t really want your collateral.
+They’re not in the collateral business — they’re in the money business.
+It’s too costly for them to take ownership of such collateral should your business default on payments.
+Traditional lenders even have to fund allowances for loan loss accounts when the loan is funded and write down the assets value on their books (not market value) when a loan comes past due — all to reduce their losses against faulty borrowers.

 Most business lenders look for three sources of repayment.
 The first is always the business’s ability to repay the debt through cash flow.
 Cash flow in this case means operating profits or the conversion and sale of current assets (usually inventory) — operating cycle cash flow.

-If the business fails to generate enough cash flow, the banks and other lenders what to be certain that they are made whole – not just for the repayment of the principle amount but for any lost interest, fees and costs of taking and selling the asset.
+If the business fails to generate enough cash flow, the banks and other lenders want to be certain that they are made whole — not just for the repayment of the principal amount, but for any lost interest, fees, and costs of taking and selling the asset.